 In the fall of 2004, Dan was hired as an Adjunct Professor at the Georgia Tech Institute of Technology teaching a graduate level course in growth management laws and strategies in the U.S. Dan combined the course with a law class taught by Professor Julian Juergensmeyer of the Georgia State College of Law.
 Juergensmeyer is a national planning and zoning law expert and living Atlanta legend.
 The concept for the course was created by Dr. Chris Nelson formerly of Georgia Tech.
-Dan engaged approximately 160 graduate planning and GSU law students many of whom continue to lead planning and communities in Atlanta as well as across the country.
+During his teaching career, Dan engaged 160 graduate planning and law students many of whom continue to lead planning and communities in Atlanta as well as across the country.
 The knowledge Dan accumulated as a professor led to substantial support and further innovation to local governments and the Atlanta region through his position at ARC.

 Dan now works with many local governments, CIDs, state agencies, non-profit organizations and developers to foster public-private strategies that are transformational.
 Dan believes the tools and success of communities and private development which created tremendous value in metro Atlanta can be expanded across the State of Georgia and U.S.